mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/sta.png">
         <p>
           Because of my activities in the AngularJS community and my popular blog posts, Packt Publishing invited me to write a book about Angular. <strong>I was thrilled when they told me that Miško Hevery has agreed to be my technical reviewer</strong>.
-That was an amazing honor for me, since I'm following his work even before he created AngularJS.
+That was an amazing honor for me since I'm following his work even before he created AngularJS.
         </p>
         <p>
           March, 2016, we published "Switching to Angular 2".
 Later this year, "Switching to Angular 2" turned into one of the bestsellers of the Packt!